 What do you think?
-When do you push to trascend?
+When do you push to transcend?
 Or would you rather take a step back and let others take the risk?

-Calculated risk, in the other hand, is the path taken by explorers, pioneers and visionaries throughout human history.
+Calculated risk, on the other hand, is the path taken by explorers, pioneers, and visionaries throughout human history.
 Where do you stand on this?

 Please offer your thoughts on the space below.
 I am looking forward to reading your comments on this!

 Thanks for reading and I hope you liked this article.